KnowledgeForge/keymaker/README.md

 ## Acknowledgements

-Some constraints in KeyMaker are derived from the work of [Matt Rickard](https://github.com/r2d4).
+Some constraints in Keymaker are derived from the work of [Matt Rickard](https://github.com/r2d4).
 Specifically, ReLLM and ParserLLM.
 Similar libraries such as [LMQL](https://github.com/eth-sri/lmql) and [Guidance](https://github.com/microsoft/guidance) have surved as motiviation.

 ## Disclaimer

-KeyMaker and its contributors bear no responsibility for any harm done by its usage either directly or indirectly including but not limited to costs incurred by using the package (KeyMaker) with LLM vendors.
+Keymaker and its contributors bear no responsibility for any harm done by its usage either directly or indirectly including but not limited to costs incurred by using the package (Keymaker) with LLM vendors.
 The package is provided "as is" without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
 In no event shall the authors or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.

 ## Copyright
 Copyright 2023- Nick Ouellet (nick@ouellet.dev)